 EliteSingles recognizes dating by race, with its Black dating and Asian dating content.
 Still, in the vein of their gay and lesbian dating sub-sites, the information the site offers to those interested in dating members of a specific race doesn’t stray too far from their main site, so I don’t feel comfortable recommending it for this purpose by itself.

-All in all, though, EliteSingles provides users with enough options and variation to warrant a try.
-Both are great options for single parents intersted in meeting other, available moms and dads interested in long-term, committed relationships.
+provides users with enough options and variation to warrant a try.
+Both are great options for single parents interested in meeting other, available moms and dads interested in long-term, committed relationships.

 Stacey Freeman has been published in The Washington Post, Entrepreneur, Good Housekeeping, Cosmopolitan, Woman’s Day, Town & Country, Yahoo!, HuffPost, Popsugar and Worthy.
 She has been quoted in The New York Times, HuffPost, and SheKnows, to name a few.
 She is also a single mom of three amazing kids.
 For more information about Stacey, visit www.writeontrackllc.com.